Iam1337/extOSC/README.md

 \> [ext@iron-wall.org](mailto:ext@iron-wall.org)

 ## License
-This library is under the MIT License.
+This project is under the MIT License.